typeddjango/pytest-mypy-plugins/README.md

   --mypy-ini-file=MYPY_INI_FILE
                         Which `.ini` file to use as a default config for tests.
                         Incompatible with `--mypy-pyproject-toml-file`
+  --mypy-same-process
-  --mypy-same-process   Run in the same process.
-Useful for debugging,
-                        will create problems with import cache --mypy-extension-hook=MYPY_EXTENSION_HOOK
+                        Run in the same process.
+Useful for debugging, will create problems with import cache --mypy-extension-hook=MYPY_EXTENSION_HOOK
                         Fully qualified path to the extension hook function, in case you need custom yaml keys.
 Has to be top-level --mypy-only-local-stub
-                        mypy will ignore errors from site-packages
+                        mypy will ignore errors from site-packages --mypy-closed-schema
+                        Use closed schema to validate YAML test cases, which won't allow any extra keys
+                        (does not work well with `--mypy-extension-hook`)

 ```